GreenLemonProtocol/ink/README.md

 # Green Lemon Protocol

 The Green Lemon Protocol is an anonymous decentralized application platform based on zero-knowledge proof and dual-key stealth address protocol.
-Anyone can deploy their own anonymous NFT contract and share the same relayer service.
-And ERC-20 support is under development.
+Anyone can deploy their own anonymous smart contract and share the same relayer service.
+And NFT(ERC-721) is supported for now, ERC-20 is under development.

 The platform contains two core contracts for now.
 Anonymous NFT contract and relayer contract.